 This blog post will explain in more detail how participants used walking to lower blood pressure in various scientific studies.
 In addition, I’ll inform you why it’s effective and how much walking is recommended by the American Heart Association.

 BP Tip: Lower BP naturally by changing how you breathe?
 There’s a device approved by the FDA and The American Heart Association.
 It simply guides your breathing for you a few minutes a day which has been proven to lower blood pressure.
 You can check it out in the manufacturer’s website by clicking here.

 Disclaimer: It’s best to check with your doctor before starting any exercise program.
 Some links in this article may be affiliate links.
 This means at no extra cost to you, I may earn a small commission.
-As an Amazon associate I earn from qualifying purchases.
+As an Amazon associate and eBay partner I earn from qualifying purchases.

 Will Walking Lower Blood Pressure?

 Many studies have shown how walking have lowered blood pressure for people who do it consistently 1.
 The following are some blood pressure studies showing how much people were able to lower blood pressure by walking.